Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tommy Edman and the St. Louis Cardinals will try to out-hit Brandon Nimmo and the New York Mets at Busch Stadium on Friday at 8:15 PM ET.
+Miles Mikolas gets the nod for the St. Louis Cardinals on Saturday at Busch Stadium against Jeff McNeil and the New York Mets.
+First pitch is at 7:15 PM ET for the third game of a four-game series.

-The Mets are +120 moneyline underdogs in this matchup with the favored Cardinals (-145).
-The total is 9.5 runs for the matchup (with -110 odds to hit the over and -110 odds to go under).
+The Mets are listed as -115 moneyline favorites in this matchup against the Cardinals (-105).
+The over/under is 8.5 runs for this matchup (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.